 The point is to start a programme, don't shock your body, and do it regularly.

 You can search the internet and download lots of '16-week programmes' or 'see your abs in 2 weeks'.
 The fact is that these will unlikely work as you need to create a schedule of exercise that applies to you.

 If you already walk regularly, then perhaps you should plan some bigger and steeper hills to tackle or set yourself some aggressive time goals.

 If, on the other hand, you've not walked in ages, and a mile can leave you a little bit out of breath, you will want to set smaller goals.
 Gradually get up to a few miles, then take in some small hills.

 get your heart rate up for at least 20 minutes

-When walking, 20 minutes can soon go by, so there’s plenty of opportunity for a rest if you are finding it tough.
+When walking, 20 minutes can soon go by, so there's plenty of opportunity to rest if you find it tough.